clj-commons/aleph/CONTRIBUTING.md

 [clj-kondo](https://github.com/clj-kondo/clj-kondo) is recommended for linting.
 Because of the potemkin library and various proto-potemkin macros, Aleph can trigger a lot of false positives, and clj-kondo is the least bad at understanding them.
 (Handling this is ongoing; PRs welcome.)

+## Formatting

+Generally, we try to follow the [Clojure Style Guide](https://guide.clojure.style/).
+However, there are a few caveats.
+Due to Aleph's age, it predates a common Clojure style, so much of it will not follow the guide.

+While it's tempting to reformat things left and right, this has the downside of creating a lot of irrelevant diffs in any PR.
+To keep PR review manageable, please only reformat relevant code.

 ## Updating dependencies

 There’s some extra steps to test when updating dependencies: